DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

-## Know how to implement hashcode and equals
+## Know How to Implement Hashcode and Equals

 ### Summary